-- Scroll to the interview that you would like to edit and click on the 3 dots in the lower right hand corner of the interview box
+- Scroll to the interview that you would like to edit and click on the three dots in the lower right hand corner of the interview box.

 We recommend that you update to the latest version of iTunes.
 Please see iPhone system requirements and screenshots here

-- Click on the iPhone image on the upper left side of the screen (located to the right of the 3 dots).
+- Click on the iPhone image on the upper left side of the screen (located to the right of the three dots.

 - Click on the audio file(s) you would like to save to your computer.
-In the lower right hand corner, a “Save to” box will open
+In the lower right corner, a “Save to” box will open.

 Please see here for general instructions on transferring files from your Android device to a computer.
 Androids do not have a built-in program for finding content.
 Users (generally Mac computer users) may need to download a program that will open their phone’s content on their desktop or laptop computer (such as Android File Transfer).
 You might want to visit your manufacturer's website to get software recommendations.
 To play the audio file on your computer, you may also need special media software (such as VLC Media Player or QuickTime Player).